Get us in your inbox

 • Raffles Place

-Lumo – which means "light" in the constructed language of Esperanto – is a shining beacon of hope daring enough to open its doors during this period of economic uncertainty.
-But has everything it takes for a F&B business to survive in this day and age: a novel cocktail programme that runs the gamut of low ABV concoctions to those that will have you stumbling out the door, sharing plates of glistening meats straight from the wood-fire grill and a fun, convivial atmosphere peppered with American rock classics from the noughties.
-This is one for casual dates where you can just let loose and enjoy.
+Lumo – which means "light" in the constructed language of Esperanto – boasts a novel cocktail programme from low ABV concoctions to those that will have you stumbling out the door.
+Other highlights include sharing plates with glistening meats straight from the wood-fire grill, and a fun, convivial atmosphere peppered with American rock classics from the noughties.
+This one's for casual dates where you can just let loose and enjoy.

 Afterwards Have the raved pistachio gelato from Dopa Dopa Creamery and take a romantic walk down the Singapore River.